 Ultimately, the “we advise against all but essential travel” statement gives travel insurers a way out of paying.
 Being insurers, they will try to exploit that as best they can, so make sure your reason for travel and claim is watertight.
 That said, if you have a truly essential reason to travel, the risk of an uninsured incident will be the last of your worries.
 Go!

 Policies that were taken out before the start of the COVID-19 are likely to have varied their terms of cover.
 If they haven’t communicated any changes to you, check with them directly before you make any new travel bookings.
 If you had a trip booked before governments changed their travel advice – around the end of March 2020 – you should still be fully-covered for cancellation.
 You won’t, however, be covered for any claims arising if you decide to travel against government advice.

 A surprisingly large number of tourists travel abroad each year with no travel insurance.
+Many don’t even consider looking into the risks and conclude that it’s worth traveling without insurance.
 While you might perceive it as an unwanted additional fee on top of your trip, you should be mindful of the unexpected costs it can cover: